About Writing Podcast Work Contact

 COP TAH Pivot

-A novel pivot-based calculation system that incorporates opening dynamics to create responsive support and resistance.
+A pivot-calculation system that folds opening dynamics into its logic to generate responsive support and resistance levels.

 Technical Insight